Legoclones/encoding/README.md

 # Encoding/Decoding Program README
-This program is written in C++ to encode and decode text.
-It's written to be used in the Linux terminal.
-You specify whether you want to encode or decode the data, followed by the option.
-There are currently 5 different options:
+This program is written in C++ to encode and decode text using various methods.
+It's written to be used in the Linux terminal and g++ compiler.

-* Option `b` (enc/dec) - each character in the inputted text is encoded to or decoded from their 8-digit binary ASCII code
-* Option `br` (enc/dec) - the above option is run, but the code moves the first character to the end of the text 7 times
-* Option `bf` - each 0 in the inputted text are turned into 1s, and viceversa
-* Option `c` (enc/dec) - each character in the inputted is rotated 0-25 characters over
-* Option `tf` - the string is turned backwards
-* Option `h` (enc/dec) - each character is encoded or decoded to or from hexadecimal

-Specifying encode/decode and option must be done as commandline arguments.
-The text is entered into a second line after pressing ENTER.
-See below for specifics.

 To compile the program with the makefile, run this in the terminal: